Legitimation crisis: Crisis definition

 A crisis is a state of jeopardy that arises because of contradicting motivations of the subsystems within a self-enclosed system.
 According to Habermas, the definition of crisis used in the social sciences is often based on the principles of systems theory.
 However, he argues that a crisis is properly understood in two dimensions, the objective and the subjective, though this connection has been difficult to grasp using conventional approaches such as systems theory or action theory.

 The difference between social integration and system integration helps distinguish between the objective and subjective components of crises.
-Social integration refers to what Habermas calls the "life-world," a term adapted from the writings of Alfred Schutz, which is composed of a consensual foundation of shared understandings, including norms and values, upon which a society is built.
+Social integration refers to what Habermas calls the "life-world," a term adapted from the writings of Edmund Husserl and Alfred Schutz, which is composed of a consensual foundation of shared understandings, including norms and values, upon which a society is built.
 System integration, alternatively, refers to the determinants of a society, which break down when their structures "allow fewer possibilities for problem solving than are necessary to the[ir] continued existence[s]."
 The principles of rationalization are efficiency, calculability, predictability, and control, which are characteristic of systems as Habermas refers to them.